wepay/wepay-ios/README.md

 Detailed reference documentation is available on the reference page for each class.

 ## Next Steps
-Head over to the WePay class reference to see all the API methods available.
+Head over to the [documentation](http://wepay.github.io/wepay-ios/) to see all the API methods available.
 When you are ready, look at the samples below to learn how to interact with the SDK.

 ## Error Handling
-WPError.h serves as documentation for all errors surfaced by the WePay iOS SDK.
+`WPError.h` serves as documentation for all errors surfaced by the WePay iOS SDK.

 ## Samples

-### See the WePayExample app for a working implementation of all API methods.
+ See the [WePayExample app](https://github.com/wepay/wepay-ios/tree/master/WePayExample) for a working implementation of all API methods.

 ### Initializing the SDK